Dresser Industries: Acquisitions and divestitures

+In 1974, the company acquired the operating assets of the Jeffrey Manufacturing Company and its subsidiary the Galion Iron Works.
+By 1975, Dresser's total sales exceeded $2 billion, with profits of more than $123 million.
+Those sales came 28% from petroleum operations, 21% from industrial specialties, 24% from energy processing and conversion, 15% from construction and mining, and 12% from refractories and minerals.

+During the 1980s, as the oil industry began to decline, Dresser's chairman, John Murphy, began to streamline the organization of the company, eliminating its insurance, mining, and construction-equipment divisions.

 In 1982, the company acquired International Harvester's construction equipment business.

 In 1984 the company acquired the earthmoving and mining product lines from American Standard's WABCO division, for a bargain price of $66.3 million.

 On January 1, 1987, Dresser Industries and Ingersoll-Rand merged their common businesses to form Dresser-Rand Group with headquarters in Corning, New York.
 The newly formed company had 10 manufacturing and testing facilities, 70 sales offices, 30 service centers and more than 7,300 employees.
 The partnership started as a 50-50 relationship, but later Dresser took a 51% share of the assets while Ingersoll-Rand had 49%.

 Komatsu Limited and Dresser Industries established Komatsu Dresser to make mining tractors, construction equipment and related equipment.
 This 50-50 ownership lasted from September 1988 to August 1994, when Komatsu bought out Dresser's share.

 By 1993, it generated sales of more than US$4 billion, and employed 31,800 people in fifty countries.
 The company had three major divisions: Oil Field Products and Services, Industrial Operations, and Energy Processing and Conversion Equipment.
 It spun off some of its manufacturing divisions, but crucially agreed to retain asbestos claims filed before the spinoff.

 In 1994, the company expanded through acquisitions of Wheatley TXT (a manufacturer of pumps, valves, and metering equipment) and the Baroid Corporation (an oil-services firm in Houston that had been a direct competitor).
 To comply with federal antitrust regulations, Dresser sold off its interest in M-I Drilling Fluids Company and Western Atlas International.
 Upon completion of the Baroid merger, Dresser became the third-largest oil-services company in the world.